kaduhi/pico-fractional-pll/README.md

 ## Example Use Case

+**WARNING: DO NOT attach any antenna wire on the RF frequency output GPIO port (e.g. GPIO 21, 23, 24 or 25)!!
+It's most likely illegal in your country!!**

+If you are an amateur radio operator, you may be able to change the frequency to some amateur radio band, then put a LPF (Low Pass Filter) and an antenna wire.
+Still, you need to make sure the suprious level is lower than the rules in your country before transmitting any RF signal with an antenna.

+See this post from a Rapsberry Pi Engineer (a moderator of the forum): [https://forums.raspberrypi.com/viewtopic.php?p=2273045#p2273045](https://forums.raspberrypi.com/viewtopic.php?p=2273045#p2273045)

 I have ported the [USB Sound Card](https://github.com/raspberrypi/pico-playground/tree/master/apps/usb_sound_card) demo from Raspberry Pi for this library, so anyone can use a Raspberry Pi Pico board as a **FM wireless transmitter** without modifying the board!
 After flashing the usb_sound_card_fm_transmitter.uf2 file to your Raspberry Pico board, select **Pico Examples Sound Card** as your audio output device, then play some audio and just tune your FM radio in **87.9MHz**.
-You may need to attach a short (less than 10cm) wire (but DO NOT attach a long wire, it may be illegal) at **GPIO21 pin**, otherwise you need to put a FM radio really close.
+You need to put a FM radio really close because the RF output from the GPIO will not reach too far without an antenna.
 "Well, I no longer own any AM/FM radio, so this example is useless!" really? check your car!

 You should be able to build and download the demo by following steps (for linux or mac) below.